"

 In words, this is the food that is not liked by mom or kid 2.

-Notice that we translate the words using only the set M and the set K2.
+• We translate the words using only the set M and the set K2.
 We don’t need to mention K1 or the part outside all the sets – both these parts are taken care of, just by saying not liked by mom or kid 2.
-We only use one not, since there is only one not symbol.

 DeMorgan’s laws

-I do not like either Coke or Pepsi.
+I do not like Coke or Pepsi.
 This is true.
 I hate the sugar, but even the taste, ugh.
 I don’t much like the diet stuff either.
 I just do not like Coke and I do not like Pepsi.

 Reread those sentences and watch what happens to the or, the not and the and!